justarecipe/justarecipe.github.io/_posts/2019-04-02-vegetarian-stuffed-poblanos-for-two.md

 ---
 Time: 45 minutes; Makes 3 servings

-_Tasty poblanos with rice, black beans and melted cheese combine for a_
+_Tasty poblanos with rice, black beans and melted cheese combine for a delicious vegetarian dinner._

 INGREDIENTS